MelbourneGenomics/cpipe/docs/docker.md

 into the cpipe directory as explained in the [installation documentation](install.md#mgha-install).
 * 2b) If you aren't part of MGHA, you'll have to manually install all the tools that we aren't able to redistribute.
 To do this, follow all the instructions in the [Public Install section of the Install Documentation](install.md#public-install)
-* 3) Build the container with the following command, where `<version>` is some identifier you want to tag the image with.
+* 3) `cd` into the cpipe directory and build the container with the following commands, where `<version>` is some identifier you want to tag the image with.

     ```bash
+    cd cpipe
     docker build . -t cpipe:<version>
     ```
     The `<version>` tag can be the release version of Cpipe (e.g. `2.4`), or it could be the git commit hash if you think you will have many images from the same release (e.g. `3b592c3`)